 iSeeCars.com conducted a study to determine the days when you find the best deals on used cars.

-It turns out late-year holidays are prime times for low prices.
-Black Friday ranks No. 1, with 33.1% better-than-average pricing.
+It turns out late and early year holidays are prime times for low prices.
+Thanksgiving and Black Friday rank at No. 6, with 2.7% more deals than average.

 Black Friday exists in other countries, which may seem odd given its connection to American Thanksgiving.